Peter Phillips (conductor): Awards and honours

 In 2009 the Tallis Scholars were voted by Early Music Today the fourth most influential early group in the history of the genre, after the instrumental ensembles of David Munrow, John Eliot Gardiner and Christopher Hogwood.
-In 2013 they were voted into the Gramophone's Hall of Fame – about 120 names from the entire history of classical recording – the only early music group to be so listed.
+In 2013 they were voted into the Gramophone Hall of Fame – about 120 names from the entire history of classical recording – the only early music group to be so listed.